okanakyuz/dotfiles/README.md

 ## picom

 Install picom on your system to use picom dotfile with stow.
-Picom also loaded on startup.

 ## tmux

 Install tmux on your system to use tmux dotfile with stow.
-Picom also loaded on startup.

 ## Emacs

 Install emacs on your system to use emacs dotfile with stow.
-Picom also loaded on startup.